Politics of Bristol: Combined Authority

 Since February 2017, Bristol has been part of the West of England Combined Authority.
-The Combined Authority was originally meant to cover the same area as the former county of Avon which existed between 1974 and 1996, but North Somerset Council rejected the proposal.
+It was originally meant to cover the same area as the former county of Avon which existed between 1974 and 1996, but North Somerset Council rejected the proposal.
 The Councils of Bristol, South Gloucestershire and Bath and North East Somerset agreed to proceed with the deal without North Somerset.

 The authority's functions, as specified by the West of England Combined Authority Order, mostly cover planning, skills and local transport.

 The first election for the position of Mayor of the West of England took place on 4 May 2017, and was won by Tim Bowles of the Conservatives with a total of 70,300 votes, including second preferences.
 The turnout was 29.7%, with 199,519 voting out of the possible 671,280.
 The second election took place in 2021 and was won by Labour candidate and former MP for Wansdyke Dan Norris.
+Helen Godwin, for the Labour party, was elected the next mayor on 1 May 2025.

-The Cabinet of the Combined Authority consists of the leaders of all three constituent councils, plus the Mayor of the West of England.
+The cabinet of the Combined Authority consists of the leaders of all three constituent councils, plus the Mayor of the West of England.